Battle of Tsushima: High explosive and cordite

-In the early 1890s, Vice Admiral Stepan O. Makarov, then the Chief Inspector of Russian naval artillery, proposed a new 12-inch gun design, and assigned a junior officer, Semyon V. Panpushko, to research the use of picric acid as the explosive in the shell.
-However, Panpushko died in an accidental explosion in experiment due to the instability.
-(Note: Shimose Masachika also experienced an accidental explosion in 1887 and had lost dexterity on the left fingers. :ja:下瀬雅允) Consequently, high explosive shells remained unreachable for the Russian Navy at the time of the Russo-Japanese War, and the navy continued to use the older armour-piercing rounds with guncotton (Nitrocellulose, Pyroxylin) bursting charges and the insensitive delayed-detonation fuses.
-They mostly used brown powder or black powder as the propellant, except Sissoi Veliky and the four Borodino-class ships that used smokeless gunpowder for the main 12-inch guns.
+In the early 1890s, Vice Admiral Stepan Makarov, then the Chief Inspector of Russian naval artillery, proposed a new 12" gun design, and assigned a junior officer, Semyon V. Panpushko, to research the use of picric acid as the explosive in the shell.
+However, Panpushko died in an accidental explosion in an experiment due to the instability.
+(Note: Shimose Masachika also experienced an accidental explosion in 1887 and had lost dexterity in the left fingers. :ja:下瀬雅允) Consequently, high explosive shells remained unreachable for the Russian Navy at the time of the Russo-Japanese War, and the navy continued to use the older armour-piercing rounds with guncotton (Nitrocellulose, Pyroxylin) bursting charges and the insensitive delayed-detonation fuses.
+They mostly used brown powder or black powder as the propellant, except Sissoi Veliky and the four Borodino-class ships that used smokeless gunpowder for the main 12" guns.

 As a result, Japanese hits caused more damage to Russian ships than Russian hits on Japanese ships.
-Shimose blasts often set the superstructure, the paintwork and the large quantities of coal stored on the decks on fire, and the sight of the spotters on Russian ships was hindered by the large amount of smoke generated by the propellant on each uncoordinated firing.
+Shimose blasts often set the superstructure, the paintwork, and the large quantities of coal stored on the decks on fire, and the sight of the spotters on Russian ships was hindered by the large amount of smoke generated by the propellant on each uncoordinated firing.
 (Note: On Christmas day on Julian Calendar in 1904 off Madagascar, Alexey Novikov-Priboy onboard battleship Oryol wrote: "At noon, the ocean expanse was filled with the thunder of guns.
 Each ship fired a salute of thirty-one shots.
 The squadron was enveloped in black powder smoke.")
 Moreover, the sensitivity difference of the fuse caused the Japanese off-the-target shells to explode upon falling on the water creating a much larger splash that sent destabilizing waves to Russian inclinometers, (Note: 12" shells creating an "incomparably larger splash than the enemy's on the water") (Note: "Japanese shells exploded even when they hit the water.") as opposed to the Russian shells not detonating upon falling on the water.
 (Note: 12" shells creating a "tall splash of 10–20 m") This made an additional difference in the aforementioned shot accuracy by aiding the Japanese spotters to make an easier identification in fall of shot observation.